cBournhonesque/lightyear/NOTES.md

   - maybe have a ClientReplicate component to transfer all the replication data that is useful to clients? (group, prediciton, interpolation, etc.)
   - add smoothing to interpolation time
   - add an example to MapEntities, maybe apply topological sort when creating the ReplicationMessage.
+    - example with head/arm, head must always be replicated first!
   - improve rooms:
     - can rooms be a component attached to an entity?
     - can RoomEvents just be bevy events?